2023-DEV2-034/MyTest/README.md

 To summarize, I respected the 3 rules of TDD, plus I made sure, to keep the tests specific and the implementation generic.

-As for the modules, we have the app module
+As for the modules, we have the following: "App", ":feature:game", "core:design-system".

 ### Possible improvements
 - Finish the tests as I tested the winning conditions only for the top row, the left column and the main diagonal, and it's just for player "X".
 I didn't want to spend more time on this as there is enough to judge my approach.
 - Add more tests.
+- More KDoc.
 - In the UI state class, it's more appropriate to have the currentPlayer contained in the GameStatus.InProgress class.
-- This is important and it's mocking the initial state of the tests to isolate the actions done in the test.
+- This is important and it's mocking the initial state of the tests to isolate the tested actions.

 Now is this the best code I can provide?
 It's a big NO as this test doesn't allow me to showcase what I know in terms of clean architecture principles and atomic design, I am a big believer in code quality.
 Hopefully, my humble implementation would meet your standards, and I would get to discuss the test with you in detail.
-I am also curious about how you deal with TDD.
+I am also curious about how you deal with UI tests in TDD.

 Thank you.
 It was fun!